 What are your fees?

 COPE fees are set based on treatment specialties and standard rates for doctoral level clinicians.
 Our rates vary depending on the clinician and the specific services you are requesting.
-We have sliding scale fees ranging from $50-100 with our Psychology Externs who are supervised by our licensed staff.
-Fees for our fully licensed staff range from $200-350.
+We have sliding scale fees ranging from $50-150 with our Psychology Externs who are supervised by our licensed staff.
+Fees for our other staff range from $250-350.
 We welcome you to contact us to discuss your specific treatment and financial needs, so we can find a clinician who can support your goals.
 If we are unable to accommodate you, we are happy to provide you referrals to lower fee mental health centers.

 Group fees are generally $80.
 Occasionally, lower fee slots are also available and can be requested during the initial consultation.
 However, lower fee slots are not guaranteed and are subject to availability.

 COPE is in-network with ComPsych Managed Care and Lyra Health and out-of-network with all other insurance panels.
 During your consultation call, we can check your out-of-network benefits with your particular insurance and estimate about how much your sessions would cost if you utilized your insurance.